ExtremeElectronics/RC2040-ROMWBW/README.md

 ## Notes
-FFS is currenty broken, although I aim to get some of this functionality back
+FFS is currenty broken, cpm tools needs 64K and in a pico(1) there just isnt enough space.
+Ill need a Pico2 to get this working.

 There is a new RC2040.ini file ROM and disk images for ROMWBW in the sd-card directory.